ProFormA/proformaxml/Whitepaper.md

     This is the student's preferred natural language that the feedback should be presented in.

-    Its value should be formatted as ISO 639-1 for language codes, and as ISO 3166-1 alpha-2 for country codes.
+    Its value should be formatted as ISO 639-1 for language codes and ISO 3166-1 alpha-2 for country codes, e. g. "de-DE".

 #### The student-feedback-level and teacher-feedback-level elements